Cincinnati Children's Blog

 • Kentucky High School Athletic Association

-When you ensure your child continues to have annual well care check-ups throughout their teen years, you’re doing more than just fulfilling their sports physical requirement.
+When you keep your kids’ annual check-ups throughout their teen years, you’re doing more than just fulfilling their sports physical requirement.
 You’re also helping to develop a healthy habit that will hopefully last a lifetime.

 If you need help finding a pediatrician, contact us at 513-636-4200.